-Second, the eurozone, although not quite to the extent of the United States, is a largely closed economy.
+Second, the eurozone, although not quite to the extent of the United States, is largely a closed economy.
 Movements in the euro are far less devastating than movements of similar magnitude in the Swiss franc or in the German mark.
 The euro is much more capable than any other currency to take on the role of shock absorber against the U.S. dollar.
 The eurozone, in some ways, is the large closed economy that the world needed as the counterweight to the U.S. economy.
-All small open economies, like Switzerland, should benefit from this new international monetary order.
+Be it by intent or by chance, the new, two-headed international monetary system, far from being a freak of nature, is a harmonious and balanced construct that should benefit all small open economies, not least Switzerland.

 There is a third reason why the arrival of the euro has changed the landscape and should fundamentally prove beneficial to the stability of the international monetary system, and that is competition.
 Even though the U.S. monetary authorities do not have a mandate that is as specifically directed at price stability as the ECB does, investors now have a choice and can vote with their feet.
 Thus the pressure is on the United States to deliver price stability as well.
-I find it very unlikely that we should again experience any time soon double digit inflation rates in the U.S., and this is very good news indeed for the good health of the international monetary system.
+I find it very unlikely that we should again experience any time soon double digit inflation rates in the United States, and this is very good news indeed for the continued health of the international monetary system.